lostjared/MasterX_System/README.md

 For Windows users, the application requires the latest Visual C++/Studio Runtimes and WSL2 (Windows Subsystem for Linux) since the program utilizes Bash as its shell and the compiler is for Linux.

 ## Motivation
-The motivation behind this project is simply that it’s a hobby I’ve been working on in my spare time for fun, while also learning new things about programming and software development.
+This project is a personal endeavor undertaken to enhance my skills and knowledge.
+As I believe the best way to learn is through practical application, this hobby project allows me to explore and experiment with compilers, and system-level programming.
+It represents my commitment to continuous learning and personal growth.

 ## Things I need TODO